 Source: My mom cir.
 1970’s

-Oatmeal cookies…a rather basic cookie that my mom has been making for decades.
+When one thinks oatmeal cookies, I’m sure it doesn’t send most of our pulses racing.
+But, sometimes a cookie doesn’t need to send pulses racing…sometimes all you need is a great, wholesome cookie.
+One that has been around for decades, and one that can trigger all the right child-hood memories in one bite.
+Meet my version of the oatmeal cookies.
 Not only did I love them growing up, but my kids did too.
-The oatmeal cookie is an iconic cookie in the American culture, we even have a National day.
+The oatmeal cookie is an iconic cookie in the American culture, so much so, that we even have a National day.
 April 30th, is the official Oatmeal cookie day in the States.
-Scotland and England were big fans of the oats.
+Scotland and England were big fans of the oats too.
 There were even rumors that the tough Scots would have oatmeal in their pockets and eat on it during battle times.
 It wasn’t until the 1800’s when the idea arose to put oats into a sweet cookie.
 Quite a lasting idea, wouldn’t you say?

 Raisins or not?

 I would say the only turn-off for me were always the raisins, which is why I opt to sometimes leave them out.
 There are times when life calls for raisins.
 I think sometimes raisins are nice in baking.
 They do provide a bit of moisture and the raisin is sweetened when baked.
 For me, it’s more the texture and in general the mood.
 But Oatmeal cookies and raisins, though they do go well together, it’s not a must.